 The Postal Museum Exhibition

-The brilliantly interactive main exhibition charts the origins of postal system and includes lots of quirky stories such as the cryptic Victorian valentine cards and how an escaped lioness once disrupted the mail service on Salisbury Plain.
+The brilliant exhibition in the main museum charts the origins of the postal service and the history of the Royal Mail.
+It includes lots of quirky stories such as the cryptic Victorian valentine cards and how an escaped lioness once disrupted the mail service on Salisbury Plain.

-The exhibit is really well curated; I particularly liked the selection of posters and magazines form the 1950s and 60s and the section at the end where guests can write about memorable letters they’ve received.
+The exhibit is really well curated; I particularly liked the selection of posters and magazines from the 1950s and 60s and the section at the end where guests can write about memorable letters they’ve received.

 What’s really cute about it all is the attention to detail such as the addresses that include “Kids Cross”, “Carnababy Street” and “Granny Square”.
 For non-Londoners, they’re all a great play on popular capital destinations (Kings Cross, Carnaby Street and Granary Square).

 The Mail Rail

-From the 1920s until its closure in 2003, the Mail rail system transported letters and parcels 6.5miles across London, from Paddington in the west to Whitechapel in the east.
-The train line linked six sorting offices with mainline railway stations and delivered four million letters ever day!
+From the 1920s until its closure in 2003, trains transported letters and parcels 6.5miles across London, from Paddington in the west to Whitechapel in the east, along underground tunnels.
+The train line linked six sorting offices with mainline railway stations and delivered four million letters every day!
 At its peak, the Mail Rail ran 22 hours a day and employed more than 220 staff.

 The Mail Rail Exhibition

 There is a fascinating exhibition to accompany the ride on the Mail Rail that allows budding engineers and train drivers to see if they can keep the networking running.